sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 * Return only genes with p.value < `return.thresh`
 * Return only genes with logFoldchange > `logfc.threshold`

-Some key features to think about:
+Some other key features to think about:

 * If you have multiple assays in your object, make sure to run DE on the correct assay.
 For instance, if you have integrated data, you still want to do DE on the "RNA" assay.
 * If you have very uneven cluster sizes, it may bias the p-values of the genes so that clusters with many cells have more significant genes.
-It may be a good idea to set `max.cells.per.ident` to the size of your smallest cluster, and all clusters will be downsampled to the same size.
+It may be a good idea to set `max.cells.per.ident` to the size of your smallest cluster, and all clusters will be down sampled to the same size.
 * Some of the tests allow you to include confounding factors in `latent.vars`, those are 'LR', 'negbinom', 'poisson', or 'MAST'.

 </p>
 </details>

 <details>
 <summary>**Comparing a cluster across experimental conditions**</summary>
 <p>

 The second way of computing differential expression is to answer which genes are differentially expressed within a cluster.
-For example, we may have libraries comming from 2 different library preparation methods (batches) and we would like to know which genes are influenced the most in a particular cell type.
-The same concenpt applies if you have instead two or more biological groups (control vs treated, time#0 vs time#1 vs time#2, etc).
+For example, we may have libraries coming from 2 different library preparation methods (batches) and we would like to know which genes are influenced the most in a particular cell type.
+The same concept applies if you have instead two or more biological groups (control vs treated, time#0 vs time#1 vs time#2, etc).
 For this end, we will first subset our data for the desired cell cluster, then change the cell identities to the variable of comparison (which now in our case is the "Batch").

 ```r
 cell_selection <- subset(SeuratObject, cells = colnames(alldata)[alldata$seurat_clusters == 4])